CassandraMaldonado/azure_mlops_lendingclub/README.md

 The ROC curves rise sharply toward the top-left corner with AUC consistently above 0.95.
 This meand the model maintains strong sensitivity and specificity across various thresholds and rarely confuses risky borrowers with low-risk ones.

-3. **Precision–Recall Curve**
+3. **Precision–Recall curve**

-Precision remains above ~0.85 across most recall levels.
+Precision remains above 0.85 across most recall levels.

 Meaning:
 When the model identifies someone as high-risk, it is usually correct.
 This is especially important in imbalanced datasets, where defaults are rare.